 How do I get the shingles vaccine?

-You will be sent an invitation to make an appointment the month following your 70th or 78th birthday.
+You will be sent an invitation to make an appointment the month following your 70th birthday.

 If you are worried that you may miss out on the shingles vaccination, contact your GP surgery to arrange an appointment to have the vaccine.